fib-international/structuralcodes/docs/theory/section_integrator.md

 \end{cases}
 :::

-Sobstituting {eq}`eq:marin-linear-strain` in {eq}`eq:const-law-bilin-compr`, one can compute the Marin coefficients for each branch.
+Substituting {eq}`eq:marin-linear-strain` in {eq}`eq:const-law-bilin-compr`, one can compute the Marin coefficients for each branch.
 The coefficients are reported in the following table.

 :::{list-table} Marin coefficients for stress integration for the different branches of bilinear compression constitutive law
 :header-rows: 1